 £3,500.00 to £4,500.00 – a more complicated estate with a larger number of assets, beneficiaries based overseas and the prospect of an inheritance tax liability.

 £4,500.00 to £7,000.00 – a large number of high worth assets and an inheritance tax liability.

 Our current hourly rates are £200.00 per hour for a senior solicitor and £225.00 per hour for a partner in the firm.
 These hourly rates are reviewed annually and all fees are subject to VAT at 20%.

 Dealing with any estate takes time.
-For a full administration service on a non-taxable estate where the deceased may have held a number of bank accounts, a property and there are a number of beneficiaries, a realistic time estimate is between 6 and 9 months to conclusion.
+For a full administration service on a non-taxable estate where the deceased may have held a number of bank accounts, a property and having a number of beneficiaries, a realistic time estimate is between 6 to 9 months to conclusion.
 If an estate is taxable and there are other complicating factors then a realistic timescale would be up to 12 months to completion but this would be dependent upon HMRC’s prompt input.

 Other incidental costs:-

-Probate Court Fee (this is due to be raised in the near future) – £155.00 with additional copies of the Grant being charged at £1.50 each.
+Probate Court Fee (this is always subject to change) – £155.00 with additional copies of the Grant being charged at £1.50 each.

 Statutory Advertisements (if it is believed that there may be unidentified creditors of the estate) – these can vary but should be no more than approximately £250.00

 Bankruptcy charges (to ensure that the Executors can safely pay beneficiaries) – £2.00 each.